Skip to main content

-Strep A Group A Strep, GAS
+Group A strep, GAS

 Strep A, or Group A streptococcus, is a common type of bacteria, which has been recognised as a cause of infections for many years.
 Most Group A streptococcus infections are mild, but in rare cases, these can cause serious illness and even death.

-Strep A, or group A streptococcus (GAS), is a type of bacteria, with the scientific name Streptococcus pyogenes - 'pyogenes' means 'pus-forming'.
+Strep A, or Group A streptococcus (GAS), is a type of bacteria, with the scientific name Streptococcus pyogenes - 'pyogenes' means 'pus-forming'.

 Strep A is commonly found in healthy people; between 5 and 20% of healthy children with no symptoms of infection will have strep A living in their throats.